imbaniac/talents/README.md

 - XMTP uses checksumed Ethereum addresses and considers lowercased as different one.
 It shouldn't be a case, as it's the same address.

+### EPNS

+**Issues**

+- On dashboard it's not possible to change channel info or to use same Alias Address twice
+- Incorrect number of subscribers on Admin Dashboard

 ### How to run

 ```